NozakiYuu/EasyRPGPlayer-Vietnamese/README.md

 EasyRPG Player is a game interpreter to play RPG Maker 2000, 2003 and EasyRPG games.
 It uses the LCF parser library (liblcf) to read RPG Maker game data.

+EasyRPGPlayer-Vietnamese is a fork that adds Vietnamese language font and making the player Vietnamese-compatible.
+This fork is heavily inspired from [toaranotdev's fork](https://github.com/toaranotdev/easyrpg-player-vietnamese), so you should check this fork too.

 EasyRPG Player is part of the EasyRPG Project.
 More information is available at the project website: https://easyrpg.org/

+## How to translate a RPG2000/2003 game into Vietnamese?

+Use [lcftrans](https://ci.easyrpg.org/view/Tools/) to extract text messages in the game and just translate them.
+This fork of Player supports Unicode text so feel free to type using Unicode.

+Also, the game itself should use Shinonome as the font to make the player capable to display the Vietnamese-modded font.

 ## Documentation